DC Curriculum and Milestones

 Highlights of Year 3

 • In Year 3 (Q9-12), students treat the general public in the clinic under a supervisory clinician with clinic hours increasing each term from 10 hours in Q9 to 25 hours in Q10+Q11 to 27 hours per week in Q12.
-As interns demonstrate clinical competencies, they may become eligible for clinical offsite rotations through local Community Based Internships, Veteran’s Administration health care facilities and other affiliated local clinical care sites.
+As interns demonstrate clinical competencies, they may become eligible for clinical offsite rotations through local Community Based Clinical Education opportunities, Veteran’s Administration healthcare facilities and other affiliated local clinical care sites.
 Students have opportunities to give back to the community through community outreach events to underserved populations.

 • Q12 Interns who have demonstrated attainment of all required clinical competencies may be eligible to participate in a preceptorship beginning in Q12.
 Preceptorships may be located in the Portland area, in the state of Oregon or another state or U.S. territory, in Canada, or in limited cases, other international locations.